-With a population of 18.4 million people, an overwhelming majority of Syrians have been impacted by the conflict that started in 2011.
-Approximately seven out of every 10 people in Syria — 11.7 million in total — are in urgent need of humanitarian assistance.
-40 percent of them are children under 18.
+What started in 2011 as peaceful anti-government protests has since turned into the most violent conflict since WWII.
+With a pre-war population of 22 million people, an overwhelming majority of Syrians have been affected by years of violence, displacement, suffering and loss.
+About six out of every 10 people in Syria — 11.1 million in total — are in urgent need of humanitarian assistance.
+Over 40 percent of them are children under 18.

 More than 12 million people have been forced to flee their homes since the conflict began, with almost half seeking refuge in neighboring countries, including Jordan and Lebanon.
 An estimated 6.6 million people are internally displaced.
 In early 2020, hostilities in the northwest displaced more than 950,000 people — the largest displacement since the conflict began almost ten years ago.

 More than half a million people have been killed by the conflict, though the United Nations stopped estimating the death toll in 2014, as the scale and complexity of the conflict has made it impossible to calculate those lost with any certainty.

 The situation inside Syria remains dire.
 In 2019, an alarming 83 percent of the population lived below the poverty line.
 A third of the population was food insecure, 6.2 million people were in acute need of basic water, sanitation and hygiene services, and some 2.1 million children were out of school.

 We are supporting those affected by the conflict in both Syria and neighboring countries by providing emergency assistance to meet basic needs, creating safe spaces for youth, increasing economic opportunities and more.
 Our work has changed the lives of millions of Syrians, and is focused around the following priority areas: